gkhayes/author_attribution/README.md

 * **analysis.ipynb**: this Jupyter notebook contains all of the analysis for this project.
 To run this code, first run the code in create_dataset.ipynb to create the author dataset (author_data.csv), then save the author dataset and this notebook in the same directory.

 ## Results
-The main findings of this analysis are summarized in a technical report included in this repository in Report.pdf (here)<add hyperlink>.
+The main findings of this analysis are summarized in a technical report included in this repository in **Report.pdf** [here](https://github.com/gkhayes/author_attribution/blob/master/Report.pdf).

 ## Licensing, Authors, Acknowledgements
 The novel texts used in this analysis were all sourced from [Project Gutenberg](https://www.gutenberg.org/) and made available for download under the [Project Gutenberg License](https://www.gutenberg.org/wiki/Gutenberg:The_Project_Gutenberg_License).